shivamsri07/articles/articles/reverse_image_search.md

 ## Summary

 So this is how canva scaled their content matching system, using `perceptual hash, hamming distance and multi-index hashing`.
+They did several iterations to figure out the best possible hash split ratio and hamming distance threshold.
 You can check for further reading materials in the reference section.

 ## Reference